Minimal Distance of Propositional Models: Finding the Minimal Distance Between Solutions

-The run-time of the algorithm is polynomial in the number of clauses and the number of variables in~$\C$: Unit resolution/subsumption can be applied at most once for each variable, and hyper-resolution has to be applied at most once for each variable~$x$ and each clause $\neg y_1\lor \dots \lor \neg y_k \lor z$ and $\neg y_1\lor \dots\lor \neg y_k$.
+\paragraph{Complexity:} The run-time of the algorithm is polynomial in the number of clauses in~$\varphi$: Unit resolution/subsumption can be applied at most once for each variable, and hyper-resolution has to be applied at most once for each variable~$x$ and each clause $\neg y_1\lor \dots \lor \neg y_k \lor z$ and $\neg y_1\lor \dots\lor \neg y_k$.